ronlawrence/cardano.github.io/_posts/2017-02-17-javascript-first-impressions.md

 55
 ```

-# Hmm Interesting...
-## Putting a number in quotes, the rest of the numbers will be treated as strings and concatenated
+## Weak typing
+We can add number and string together for example.
 ```javascript
 > var x = "5" + 1 + 2
 512
 > var y = 1 + 2 + "5" + 6
 356
 ```
+Here we see that if we put a number in quotes, the rest of the numbers will be treated as strings and concatenated, while the previous numbers are treated as numbers.
+This is actually an interesting behaviour.
+JavaScript is smart enough to figure out what type of data we have and then make the necessary adjustments so that we don't have to redefine it.
+However, coming from a strongly typed language like C#, this behaviour irks me.
+In a strong typed language environment, the compiler will tell me right away that I'm trying to operate on two different data types.
+With JavaScript, I won't get any compilation error, but I could get a different result than what I expected.
+I know this is a rather weak argument.
+Developers should know the behaviour of the language they're using, but this kind of problem seems appropriate for this blog.

 # Conclusion